Why should we run Alaska trails?

 What will I see?

 This isn’t an exhaustive list, but will give you an idea: sea, summit, sky; meadows, forests, glaciers, mountains.
-Lakes and rivers and bear and moose.
+Lakes and rivers and potentially bear and moose.
 Mountain goats, dall sheep, salmon and whale?
 Too many birds to list (the most notable being the eagle).
 Don’t get us started on the wildflowers and wild berries.

 Will I see the aurora borealis?